Interpreting and Improving Attention From the Perspective of Large Kernel Convolution: Related Works

-The strength of ViTs lies in its large \textit{Effective Receptive Fields (ERFs)}.
-Transformer~\cite{vaswani2017attention} was initially applied in the field of Natural Language Processing, and the first work to migrate its powerful representation capabilities to the Computer Vision domain was ViT~\cite{dosovitskiy2020image}.
-Following the paradigm of ViT, a series of ViT variants~\cite{han2021transformer,liu2021swin,dong2022cswin,chu2021twins,lin2022cat,huang2021shuffle,fang2022msg,chen2021regionvit,zhou2021deepvit,wang2022kvt} have been proposed to enhance the performance of visual tasks.
-Visual Transformers excel at capturing long-range dependencies between patches, representing large receptive fields.
-However, ViT lacks the dependence on short-term relationships for 2D image local dependencies that CNNs inherently possess.
-Researchers have primarily focused on improving ViT's modeling capability for local information.
+The strength of ViTs lies in their ability to construct large \textit{Effective Receptive Fields (ERFs)}, enabling them to capture global dependencies effectively.
+Initially, the Transformer architecture~\cite{vaswani2017attention} was developed for NLP, revolutionizing the way sequential data was modeled through its self-attention mechanism.
+Its migration to the domain of Computer Vision began with ViT~\cite{dosovitskiy2020image}, which demonstrated the powerful representation capabilities of transformers in handling image data.
+ViT divides images into patches and treats them as sequences, allowing the transformer architecture to process images in a manner analogous to text in NLP.
+Building on this foundation, numerous ViT variants~\cite{han2021transformer,liu2021swin,dong2022cswin,chu2021twins,lin2022cat,huang2021shuffle,fang2022msg,chen2021regionvit,zhou2021deepvit,wang2022kvt} have been proposed to enhance performance on a wide range of visual tasks.
+These variants have introduced various improvements aimed at addressing the unique challenges posed by image data, particularly the need to model both global and local dependencies effectively.
+The global modeling capabilities of ViTs make them exceptionally well-suited for capturing long-range relationships between image patches, effectively creating large receptive fields.
+However, the lack of inherent mechanisms for modeling short-term relationships, as found in CNNs, has been a notable limitation of ViTs.
+CNNs excel at capturing local dependencies through their spatially constrained convolutional operations, a property that ViTs inherently lack due to their patch-based processing.
+To address these challenges, researchers have focused on enhancing ViT's ability to model local information, leading to innovative designs and architectures.
 Transformer in Transformer (TNT)~\cite{han2021transformer} enhances the feature representation capability of local patches through internal attention.
 Swin Transformer~\cite{liu2021swin,dong2022cswin} addresses local modeling challenges in adapting transformers from language to vision by introducing a hierarchical architecture with shift windowing.
 Twins~\cite{chu2021twins} and CAT~\cite{lin2022cat} alternately perform local and global attention layers layer-wise.
 Shuffle Transformer~\cite{huang2021shuffle,fang2022msg} efficiently establishes inter-window connections through spatial shuffling with deep convolution and enhances short-term dependency modeling with neighboring window connections.
 RegionViT~\cite{chen2021regionvit} introduces regions and local tokens with different patch sizes, enhancing local modeling through a region-to-local attention mechanism.